ENU-Zion/enujs/docker/README.md

-Dockerized eosio instance for development and testing.
+Dockerized enumivo instance for development and testing.
 This container is designed to reset its blockchain and wallet state upon shutdown.

-# Start nodeosd
+# Start enunoded

-Starting and stopping an eosio instance:
+Starting and stopping an enumivo instance:

 ```js
 ./up.sh
 docker-compose down
 ```

-# Load commands like `cleos`
+# Load commands like `enucli`

 ```bash
 . ./dockrc.sh